 - Reduce your exposure to EMF – We talked above about how low EMF is important to your health, and what sources to watch out for.
 In my opinion, using a low-EMF sauna is crucial to your integrated health plan

 - Avoid exposure to toxic chemicals – Become more aware of your environment and what's around you

 - Breathe clean, fresh air – Not always easily accomplished.
 But avoid staying indoors too much and seek out invigorating outdoor air

 - Get plenty of sleep and rest to help create and maintain a positive attitude – Keep your stress level under control

-- Exercise on a regular basis as this can generate sweating as well – Working out 30-60 minutes prior to taking a sauna will help liberate some of the toxins from your fat and make them ready for elimination
+- Exercise on a regular basis, as this can generate sweating – Working out 30 to 60 minutes prior to using a sauna will help prepare your fat for cleansing

 Protecting the Environment – A Key Selection Factor